Meaning Of Dual Diagnosis

 Focuses on co-occurring

-symptoms of mental illness and addiction
+symptoms of mental health conditions and addiction

 Psychiatric care needs